-Although many people refer to epidermoid cysts as sebaceous cysts, they're different.
-True sebaceous cysts are less common, and they arise from the glands that secrete oily matter that lubricates hair and skin (sebaceous glands).
-Epidermoid glands arise from the cells that make up the outer layers of skin (epidermal).
+Many people refer to epidermoid cysts as sebaceous cysts, but they're different.
+True sebaceous cysts are less common.
+They arise from the glands that secrete oily matter that lubricates hair and skin (sebaceous glands).